 graduates and non-traditional premed students

-- Selection decisions will be made by the end of April, 2014
+Selection decisions will be made in early April, 2016

 seniors, college juniors and college graduates may also be